sushant0709/slash/README.md

 On the hunt for incredible online deals?
 Meet Slash, your savvy shopping sidekick!

 Slash, the openly accessible web API framework, empowers you to scour the top e-commerce sites for unbeatable deals on your favorite items across a multitude of online shopping destinations.
-Currently supported websites include [Amazon](https://www.amazon.com/), [Walmart](https://www.walmart.com/), [Target](https://www.target.com/), [BestBuy](https://www.bestbuy.com/), [Costco](https://www.costco.com/) and [EBay](https://www.ebay.com/).
+Currently supported websites include [Amazon](https://www.amazon.com/), [Walmart](https://www.walmart.com/), [Target](https://www.target.com/), [BestBuy](https://www.bestbuy.com/), [Costco](https://www.costco.com/) and [EBay](https://www.ebay.com/), [The Home Depot](https://www.homedepot.com/).

 - **Efficient**: Slash streamlines the deal comparison process, potentially saving you more than 50% of your valuable time.
 - **User-Friendly**: Slash offers user-friendly public APIs for effortlessly filtering, sorting, and searching through search results.